Skip navigation

 A health care professional will take a blood sample from a vein in your arm, using a small needle.
 After the needle is inserted, a small amount of blood will be collected into a test tube or vial.
 You may feel a little sting when the needle goes in or out.
 This usually takes less than five minutes.

-At-home testing kits are available for hepatitis B and C. Usually the test kit will include a sharp device, (a lancet) to prick your finger so you can collect a drop of blood to send to a lab for testing.
+At-home testing kits are available for hepatitis B and C. Usually the test kit will include a sharp device (a lancet) to prick your finger so you can collect a drop of blood and send it to a lab for testing.
 For more information on at-home testing for hepatitis, talk to your provider.

 Will I need to do anything to prepare for the test?